1990

 that the fans could catch up with the car and surrounded it.

-DM appeared at Wherehouse (a big record shop)
+One day after the release date, DM appeared at Wherehouse (a big record shop) in L.A.,

-in L.A., to sign Violator.
-According to reports
+to sign Violator.
+According to reports, about 5,000 fans had already been

-four days before.
-Then about 20,000 people came to the signing hour.
+camping outside the shop for four days.
+Then, about 20,000 people came to the

-The traffic caved in, the police tried to bring
+autograph session.
+The traffic snarled up, and the police tried to get the situation

-Nevertheless there had been quite a number of
+hotel to prevent anything worse happening.
+Nevertheless, there had been quite a

 bit out of control.
 There was no way we could have known that there was